pratikshakj/Java_IQI/README.md

-# Java_IQI
-Interview questions for Java

-# Swaping of 2 numbers without using third variable.
+# Java Practice paper and assignments